At least 10 people are dead and 20 escaped after a prison riot in Juárez, Mexico

 Mexican news outlets reported that 10 prison guards were killed along with four inmates.

-El Diario shared images of smoke billowing from the prison, while residents reported hearing heavy gunfire.
+El Diario published images of smoke billowing from the prison, while residents reported hearing heavy gunfire.

 Eyder Peralta contributed reporting.